jbcodeforce/shift_left_utils/docs/migration.md

 python process_src_tables.py -f $SRC_FOLDER/facts/fct_training_doc.sql -o $STAGING
 ```

-The tool also lists the dependencies in term of parent tables, up to the source files as it reuses the same functions of the `find_pipeline.py` script.
+The tool also lists the dependencies in term of parent tables, up to the source files, as the tool reuses the same functions of the `find_pipeline.py` script.

-For a given table, the tool creates one folder with the table name, a Makefile to help managing the Flink Statements with confluent cli, a `sql-scripts` folder for the Flink ddl and dml statements.
+For a given table, the tool creates one folder with the table name, a Makefile to help managing the Flink Statements with Confluent cli, a `sql-scripts` folder for the Flink ddl and dml statements.
 A `tests` folder to add `data.json` (using another tool) to do some basic testing.

 Example of created folders: